-The annual treasury management strategy which incorporates the prudential indicators was approved by Council on 19 January 2012 (available on the Council's website).
+The annual treasury management strategy which incorporates the prudential indicators was approved by Council on 7 February 2013 and a revised version was approved by Council on 16 May 2013 (available on the Council's website).
 The key issues within the strategy were:

-- The Authorised Limit for the 2012/13 was set at £50m.
-This is the maximum limit of external borrowings or other long term liabilities - The Operational Boundary was expected to be £43m.
-This is the expected level of debt and other long term liabilities during the year

-- The maximum amounts of fixed and variable interest rate exposure were set at principal amounts of £50m and £50m based on the Council's debt; £35m and £35m for the Council's investments - The maximum and minimum exposures to the maturity structure of debt are shown below
+- The Authorised Limit for the 2013/14 was set at £53m.
+This is the maximum limit of external borrowings or other long term liabilities; - The Operational Boundary was expected to be £46m.
+This is the expected level of debt and other long term liabilities during the year; - The maximum amounts of fixed and variable interest rate exposure were set at principal amounts of £53m and £53m based on the Council's debt; £45m and £45m for the Council's investments; - The maximum and minimum exposures to the maturity structure of debt are shown below.